-- ► College reopens on 9th June, 2014
+- ► College reopens on 8th June, 2015

-- Commencement of T.Y & S.Y. classes
+- ▶ Commencement of S.Y & T.Y. classes

-- Foundation Day Celebration

-- Admission for F.Y. classes
+- ▶ Admission of F.Y. classes

-- Registration for Clubs and Associations(from 4th week)
+- ▶ Registration for Clubs and Associations(from 4th week)

 - Orientation for First Year Students Commerce & Arts

 - Filling of forms and Commencement of Additional Examination Sem II &IV

 - Enrollment NSS

-4 July
+← July

-- -Filling up forms for A.T.K.T. examination

-- Orientation for First Year students Science

-- Orientation for First Year B.M.M Students

-- Graduation ceremony of B.M.M. department

-- Seminar in I.T.
-Department

-- Auditions for Talent Parade, Kiran Festival and other intercollegiate festivals, Selection for sports

-- Orientation for First Year BMS/BBI/BAF/BFM Students

-- Blood Donation Drive NSS Programme

-- Tree Plantation NSS Programme
+- Filling up forms for A.T.K.T. examination - Orientation for First Year students Science - Orientation for First Year B.M.M Students - ▶ Graduation ceremony of Department of Mass Media. - Seminar in I.T.
+Department - Auditions for Talent Parade, Kiran Festival and other intercollegiate festivals, Selection for sports - Orientation for First Year BMS/BBI/BAF/BFM Students - Blood Donation Drive NSS Programme - Tree Plantation NSS Programme - C3 (Career, Courses and Challenges) served by the Department of Mass Media